automorphy/Quiver-mutation-at-Aarhus/README.md

-This is collaboration in Quiver Mutation at the Aarhus workshop.
+This is collaboration on Quiver Mutation at the Aarhus workshop.